HL7/davinci-deqm/source/pages/col.md

 { % include img-portrait.html img="COL Worklow Diagram - Data Exchange Indiv subscribe.jpg" caption = "Technical Workflow" % }

-{  % include examplebutton.html example=col-subscription-example" b_title = "Click Here To See Example COL Subscription" % }
+{% include examplebutton.html example="subscribe-measure-example" b_title = "Click Here To See Example COL Subscription" %}

 ## COL Measure Reporting Interactions:

+In the following interactions, The Payer("Aggregator") is acting in the role of the *Reporter*.

 ### Individual MeasureReport
 {:.no_toc}

-Aggregator pushed the Bundle of supporting resource with COL Individual MeasureReport Bundle to the end user.
+Payer pushes the Bundle of supporting resource with COL Individual MeasureReport Bundle to the end user.

 {% include img-portrait.html img="col_indv_report.jpg" caption = "Technical Workflow" %}